Preparation: Have proxy credentials ready

 curl -x http://USERNAME:PASSWORD@IP:PORT https://api.ipify.org

-If it returns the proxy IP → setup is correct.
+If it returns the proxy IP, the basic setup is working.